 The models used in this paper for illustrating model merging were quite small, making it relatively easy to identify their relationships by hand.
 For large models, relationships are often difficult to identify manually.
 This necessitates the development of appropriate matching techniques for finding correspondences between elements of different models.
 Matching is a heuristic process; therefore, matching results need to be reviewed by a domain expert and adjusted if necessary.
 In [14], we have developed a match operator for behavioural models and are now extending our work to structural models.
-We are also studying the interactions between model merging and matching.
+We are also studying the interactions between the merge and match operations.
 Some initial work in this direction has been reported in [6, 14].

-Another important aspect of our future work is improving usability of our model merging tool.
-This allows us to apply our framework to larger case-studies and to conduct an evaluation of its effectiveness.
+A second important aspect of our future work is improving usability of our model merging tool.
+This will make it possible to apply our framework to larger case-studies and to conduct an evaluation of its effectiveness.
 An evaluation of our work will have to provide answers to the following key questions: How much does our framework improve time-to-completion of different model merging tasks?
 And, how do merges generated by our framework compare with manually-generated merges in terms of quality attributes such as integrity and understandability?

 Acknowledgments.
 We thank Zinovy Diskin and the anonymous reviewers of the MiSE workshop for their insightful comments.
-Financial support was provided by Bell Canada (through the Bell University Labs), OGS, NSERC, and an IBM Eclipse innovation grant.
+Financial support was provided by Bell Canada (through the Bell University Labs), NSERC, OGS, and an IBM Eclipse innovation grant.